-Residential mortgages: As at 31 December 2017, Rabobank Group had a market share of 22.00 per cent. of the total amount of new home mortgages in the Dutch mortgage market by value (18.07 per cent. by local Rabobanks and 4.0 per cent. by Obvion; source: Dutch Land Registry Office (Kadaster)).
+Residential mortgages: As at 31 December 2016, Rabobank Group had a market share of 20.5 per cent. of the total amount of new home mortgages in the Dutch mortgage market by value (17.3 per cent. by local Rabobanks and 3.2 per cent. by Obvion; source: Dutch Land Registry Office (Kadaster)).
 Rabobank Group is the largest mortgage-lending institution in the Netherlands (measured by Rabobank's own surveys).

-Saving deposits of individuals: As at 31 December 2017, Rabobank Group had a market share of 33.6 per cent. of the Dutch savings market (source: Statistics Netherlands (Centraal Bureau voor de Statistiek)).
+Saving deposits of individuals: As at 31 December 2016, Rabobank Group had a market share of 33.8 per cent. of the Dutch savings market (source: Statistics Netherlands (Centraal Bureau voor de Statistiek)).
 Rabobank Group is one of the largest savings institutions in the Netherlands measured as a percentage of the amount of saving deposits (source: Statistics Netherlands).
+Of the total saving deposits in the Netherlands, 33.0 per cent. are held by the local Rabobanks and 0.8 per cent. are held by Robeco Direct's savings bank, Roparco.

-Lending to small and medium-sized enterprises: As at 31 December 2017, Rabobank Group had a market share of 39 per cent. of domestic loans to the trade, industry and services sector (i.e., enterprises with a turnover of less than €250 million; measured by Rabobank Group's own surveys).
+Lending to small and medium-sized enterprises: As at 31 December 2016, Rabobank Group had a market share of 41.3 per cent. of domestic loans to the trade, industry and services sector (i.e., enterprises with a turnover of less than €250 million; measured by Rabobank Group's own surveys).

-Agricultural loans: As at 31 December 2017, Rabobank Group had a market share of 85.74 per cent. of loans and advances made by banks to the Dutch primary agricultural sector (measured by Rabobank's own surveys).
+Agricultural loans: As at 31 December 2016, Rabobank Group had a market share of 84 per cent. of loans and advances made by banks to the Dutch primary agricultural sector (measured by Rabobank's own surveys).

-Property, Plant and Equipment
+Property, plant and equipment